 \end{lemma}

-Therefore when $\phi$ is monotone, $\tau(\phi')$ can be interpreted as the half of the area bounded by the profiles of $\phi$ and the corresponding (piece-wise constant) ideal shock, translated so that \eqref{cond:area} holds true.
-See the right panel of Figure~\ref{fig:FrontPic}.
+Therefore, when $\phi$ has a monotone profile, $\tau(\phi_x)$ is the half of the area bounded by the graphs of $\phi$ and the corresponding piece-wise constant (ideal) shock, translated so that \eqref{cond:area} holds true.
+The right panel of Figure~\ref{fig:FrontPic} illustrates this.